oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 	```

 3. Use the `crosstab` function to perform a cross-column analysis of an `ore.frame` object in the database.
-The crosstab function computes a cross-tabulation of two or more columns.
+The `crosstab` function computes a cross-tabulation of two or more columns.
 By default, it computes a frequency table for the columns unless a column and an aggregation function have been passed to it.

-In this example, the crosstab function displays the distribution of `AFFINITY_CARD` responders.
+	In this example, the `crosstab` function displays the distribution of AFFINITY\_CARD responders.
+Click on the Bar chart, then click on settings.
+Drag the fields to titles as AFFINITY\_CARDS to keys and `ORE.FREQ` to values.
+The fields will automatically change to `ORE.FREQ` SUM.
+Click on Grouped or Stacked to get the required view.

 	```r
 	<copy>